varszegimarcell/Optiplex-3020-Hackintosh-OpenCore/README.md

 * macOS 10.15 Cattalina
 * macOS 11 Big Sur

+NOTE: Due to a CPU failure in my machine, I am unable to update the repo.
+I do not want to release untested OC + kext package.
+As soon as I fix the machine, the regular updates will continue.

 ## Disclaimer

 As I am a human being, like you, I make mistakes.
 I'm not responsible for any negative consequences, if you follow this guide, and something goes wrong.
 If you find any issues, feel free to open a ticket, or send me a message.
 Use this guide at your own responsibility.